jacksonllee/pylangacq/docs/source/download.rst

 Download and install
 ====================

-PyLangAcq is compatible with both Python 2 and 3 (specifically, 2.7 and 3.4+).
+PyLangAcq works on Python 3.5+.
+(Python 2.7 and 3.4 should still work, but are deprecated since PyLangAcq v0.11.0)

 It is available via ``pip``::

    $ pip install -U pylangacq